Subscribe to Updates

 If you have watched Tom Cruise starring Mission Impossible: Ghost Protocol, you would remember a scene in Kremlin where Tom Cruise’s character Ethan Hunt and his partner are trying to move a screen towards the soldier’s counter.
 Whenever the soldier looks towards Ethan Hunt he would see the image of a statue kept opposite the soldier’s counter on the screen.
 And the image on the screen would change according to the angle of the soldier’s point of view.

 This whole illusion is possible through a method called Lenticular Printing.
-It is a technique wherein lenticular lenses are placed such that the images seem to be moving depending on the angle that you view the image from.
+It is a technique wherein lenticular lenses are placed such that the images seem to be moving depending on the angle that you view the image from, creating pictures that change when you move them.
 This technology is utilized in making 3D glasses, in advertising and making images illusionary images.

 Source